ALICHOUCHENE/Marine-Robot/README.md

 - Maximum Motor Current: 10A continuous, 30 A peak.

-- Buck regulator to produce 3.3V/1A output with reverse voltage protection.
+- linear regulator to produce 3.3V/1A output with reverse voltage protection.

 - LEDs for motor output state.